-“I make it a point to run a 10K every day at lunchtime,” said Tom, Building Official at the City of Yorba Linda, Calif., and Section A Director on the International Code Council Board.
+“I make it a point to run a 10K every day at lunchtime,” said Tom, Plan Check Coordinator for the City of Burbank, Calif., and Section A Director on the International Code Council Board.
 “It gets my blood flowing and keeps my head clear the rest of the afternoon.”

 I believe that the Section A Director has the opportunity to help local jurisdictions benefit not only through the development of effective model codes, but also through regional collaboration with building officials, fire officials, architects, engineers and designers.
 Section A includes the states of Alaska, California, Hawaii, Nevada, Oregon, and Washington; and the Canadian province of British Columbia.

-Tom also is ready to sprint toward his new duties as a Board Director, continuing his commitment to service and leadership.
+As a Board Director, Tom continues his commitment to service and leadership.
 He is a registered engineer in the states of Washington and California, holds a host of professional certifications, and is active in the development of fire and life safety codes and standards at the national and state level.

 In his native state of California, Tom has been recognized as the 2006 Building Official of the Year by the California Building Officials Association (CALBO), and was selected as Building Official of the Year in 2009 by the California Fire Chiefs Association Fire Prevention Officers.
 He is the only person to be so honored by both organizations.